A Doll’s House

 Will the #MeToo movement lead to real change?
 Those who spoke out about their experiences of sexual misconduct have been named Time magazine’s “person of the year”.
 Their story is not over.

 In the beginning, the marriage between Nora and Torvald appears happy and idealistic.
-They each embody the traditional roles laid out for them: Torvald, a successful breadwinner.
-Nora, a beautiful mother and housekeeper.
+They each embody the traditional roles laid out for them: Torvald, a successful breadwinner; Nora, a beautiful mother and housekeeper.
 However, Nora begins to realise that their marriage is deeply unequal.
-Her only choice is to leave in order to find herself — a choice which scandalised Victorian audiences.
+Her only choice is to leave in order to find herself – a choice that scandalised Victorian audiences.